 Crème fraîche, however, doesn’t: no thickening additives are necessary due to the higher butterfat content.

-Crème fraîche is usually sold with 30% or 40% butterfat.
+Crème fraîche in France is usually sold with 30% or 40% butterfat.
 That sounds like a lot of fat, but surprisingly it has fewer calories than butter or oil due to its water content.

 People often confuse the two and think that sour cream can substitute for crème fraîche in a recipe.